Tag Archives: John David Washington

 Christopher Nolan’s new sci-fi/action/drama Tenet has a brand new trailer, and of course it’s good!

-Starring Robert Pattinson, John David Washington, Himesh Patel and Aaron Taylor-Johnson, the subject is international espionage, time travel/ inversion, and evolution.
+Starring Robert Pattinson, John David Washington, Himesh Patel and Aaron Taylor-Johnson, the subject is international espionage, time travel/inversion, and evolution.

-As I’ve come to expect with Christopher Nolan trailers, this too is well edited and builds up in a great way.
+As I’ve come to expect with Nolan trailers, this too is well edited and builds up in a great way.

 There’s almost no watching this trailer without 2010’s Inception coming to mind.
-I just hope that I can keep up with all the ‘time travel science’ because, let’s just say that it took me several listens before I understood what Hulk was saying in Avengers – Endgame (2019) when he explained how time travel actually works:
+I just hope that I can keep up with all the ‘time travel science’ because, let’s just say that it took me several listens before I understood what Hulk was saying in Avengers – Endgame (2019) when he explained how time travel supposedly works:

 Changing the past doesn’t change the future.
 If you travel to the past, that past becomes your future and your former present becomes your past, which can’t now be changed by your new future.